ELynx/zoom-fx-modding/howto/RTFM.en.md

 ## Closing words
 This mod works with all the limitations original effects have regarding to stereo processing, and then some.
 I think Zoom Co already did great work with stereo effects, and this mod is mostly pushing multistomp to the limits.
 That said, experiment.

-## Tips
-If you found this useful, you can leave me some tips, instructions are [here](../README.md#i-want-to-support-you-with-money).